mathpn/minimal-mistakes/_posts/2020-09-03-what-are-not-p-values.md

 An experiment with P = 0.00001 may have a [Cohen's d](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d) of 0.05, while another with P = 0.002 may have d = 0.2.
 Using the common 5% threshold, both are statistically significant.
 However, as we've seen, smaller _p-values_ do not indicate the chance of error and, as we're seeing now, nor the effect size.
 The latter has a higher _p-value_, which could make us think the effect was smaller, but the effect size is greater compared to the former (d = 0.2 _vs_ d = 0.05).

-Effect sizes should be reported because, when the sample size is big or variability is low, very small chances may become statistically significant, but the effect size is so small that it might as well be biologically irrelevant.
+Effect sizes should be reported because, when the sample size is big or variability is low, very small changes may become statistically significant, but the effect size is so small that it might as well be biologically irrelevant.
 Confidence intervals can also be calculated for effect sizes, which is another great way of visualizing magnitude and its associated uncertainty.

 ## Conclusions